Advice for Applicants

 Many fellowship applications require two primary essays: personal statement and research statement (not always named as such).
 It is crucial to note that these essays are intended to complement each other.
 Therefore, be sure to read over your drafts with an eye for avoiding repetition and ensuring that you write a consistent narrative in both essays, a narrative that aligns with all parts of your application.

 The winning essays that are available for you to read in our office or the career center are the tenth, twentieth, or even thirtieth draft.
-We strongly encourage you to start early, ask your friends and advisers to critique your essays, send us your essays so that we can provide you feedback on drafts, and schedule an appointment with the writing center to work on the mechanics of your writing.
+We strongly encourage you to start early, ask your friends and advisors to critique your essays, send us your essays so that we can provide you feedback on drafts, and schedule an appointment with the writing center to work on the mechanics of your writing.
 It is not necessary to ask people who know your topic well to critique your work; in fact, sometimes it is better to ask a non-specialist to examine your essays since such people often compose the majority of a fellowship committee.

 Letters of Recommendation